-This way, Miniscript covers the user’s fear that all participants have compatible software, or that the software will be existing when specific timelocks are needed.
+This way, Miniscript covers the user’s fear that all participants have compatible software or that the software will exist when specific timelocks are needed.

 Proof of Reserve

-Proof of Reserves is a process where users prove the number BTC they could spend without actual spending, i.e., without generating a live transaction – avoid exposure to moving funds risks.
+Proof of Reserves is a process where users prove the BTC they could spend without actual spending, i.e., without generating a live transaction – to avoid exposure to moving funds risks.

 Blockstream’s Proof of Reserves Tool is one tool that facilitates this process.
 Unfortunately, the industry still doesn’t have common proof of reserve standards.
-Lack of a standardized mechanism for Bitcoin proof of reserve exposes the system to security risks.
+The lack of a standardized mechanism for Bitcoin proof of reserve exposes the system to security risks.

-Miniscript has enabled a standard that encompasses the diversity of custody mechanisms, which was almost impossible with Script.
+Miniscript has enabled a standard encompassing the diversity of custody mechanisms, which was almost impossible with Script.

 Miniscript also allows Liquid members to verify useful features of proposed scripts automatically.
 These eliminate expensive and time-consuming security audits of the scripts.